-- 3.01 CDE will perform periodic School Transportation Advisory Reviews (STAR) of school districts and service providers to evaluate and assist with compliance of these rules. - 3.01(a) CDE will provide school districts and service providers written notification of the STAR findings. - 3.01(b) Upon receipt of the written notification of STAR findings, school districts or service providers shall respond in writing to outline corrective actions if necessary. - 3.02 CDE shall revoke or suspend the certificate for a school transportation annual inspector, school transportation annual inspector hands-on tester or inspection site under the following circumstances: - 3.02(a) A school transportation annual inspector, school transportation annual inspector handson tester or inspection site does not meet the requirements outlined in these rules. - 3.02(b) School transportation annual inspections or hands-on tests have not been properly conducted.
+- 3.1 CDE will perform periodic School Transportation Advisory Reviews (STAR) of school districts, charter schools and service providers to evaluate and assist with compliance of these rules. - 3.01(a) CDE will provide school districts, charter schools and service providers written notification of the STAR findings. - 3.01(b) Upon receipt of the written notification of STAR findings, school districts, charter schools or service providers shall respond in writing to outline corrective actions if necessary. - 3.2 CDE shall revoke or suspend the certificate for a school transportation annual inspector, school transportation annual inspector hands-on tester or inspection site under the following circumstances: - 3.02(a) A school transportation annual inspector, school transportation annual inspector handson tester or inspection site does not meet the requirements outlined in these rules. - 3.02(b) School transportation annual inspections or hands-on tests have not been properly conducted.

-4204-R-4.00 School District and Service Provider Employment Responsibilities
+4204-R-4.00 School District, Charter School and Service Provider Employment Responsibilities

-- 4.01 School districts and service providers shall outline job responsibilities and develop job qualification standards for each school transportation vehicle operator and school transportation paraprofessionals, consistent with federal and state regulations.
-A copy of these requirements shall be provided to each school transportation vehicle operator and paraprofessional upon employment. - 4.02 School districts and service providers shall maintain separate files for each school transportation vehicle operator, school transportation paraprofessional, and school transportation annual inspector with written documentation evidencing all listed requirements indicated in Rule 5.00, Rule 6.00 and Rule 7.00, as applicable.
-Training documentation shall include the trainer name, date of the training, description of the training, duration of each topic covered and the signature of all attendees. - 4.02(a) If a school transportation vehicle operator, school transportation paraprofessional, or school transportation annual inspector works for more than one school district, each district shall maintain a file with documentation in accordance with this rule. - 4.03 School districts and service providers shall ensure all employees required to possess a commercial driver's license (CDL) shall be in a US DOT approved substance abuse testing program.

-- 4.04 School districts and service providers shall not permit a school transportation vehicle operator to transport students, while the operator's ability or alertness is so impaired, through fatigue, illness or any other cause, as to make it unsafe for the operator to transport students. - 4.05 School districts and service providers shall have written emergency procedures and/or contingency plans to be followed in the event of a traffic accident, vehicle breakdown, unexpected school closing, unforeseen route change or relocation of a student stop in an emergency. - 4.06 School district and service providers shall ensure that documentation outlining transportation related services and requirements, including required use of Child Safety Restraint Systems and medical and behavioral information as it relates to student transportation, is available to applicable school transportation vehicle operators and paraprofessionals prior to providing transportation services.
+- 4.1 School districts, charter schools and service providers shall outline job responsibilities and develop job qualification standards for each school transportation vehicle operator and school transportation paraprofessionals, consistent with federal and state regulations.
+A copy of these requirements shall be provided to each school transportation vehicle operator and paraprofessional upon employment. - 4.2 School districts, charter schools and service providers shall maintain separate files for each school transportation vehicle operator, school transportation paraprofessional, and school transportation annual inspector with written documentation evidencing all listed requirements indicated in Rule 5.00, Rule 6.00 and Rule 7.00, as applicable.
+Training documentation shall include the trainer name, date of the training, description of the training, duration of each topic covered and the signature of all attendees. - 4.02(a) If a school transportation vehicle operator, school transportation paraprofessional, or school transportation annual inspector works for more than one school district, charter school, service provider, or operator of an inspection site, each shall maintain a file with documentation in accordance with this rule. - 4.3 School districts, charter schools and service providers shall ensure all employees required to possess a commercial driver's license (CDL) shall be in a US DOT approved substance abuse testing program. - 4.4 School districts, charter schools and service providers shall not permit a school transportation vehicle operator to transport students, while the operator's ability or alertness is so impaired, through fatigue, illness or any other cause, as to make it unsafe for the operator to transport students. - 4.5 School districts, charter schools and service providers shall have written emergency procedures and/or contingency plans to be followed in the event of a traffic accident, vehicle breakdown, unexpected school closing, unforeseen route change or relocation of a student stop in an emergency. - 4.6 School district, charter schools and service providers shall ensure that documentation outlining transportation related services and requirements, including required use of Child Safety Restraint Systems and medical and behavioral information as it relates to student transportation, is available to applicable school transportation vehicle operators and paraprofessionals prior to providing transportation services.